carloshkayser/data-pipeline-with-apache-kafka/slides/presentation.md

 - When writing data, Apache Spark requires a `checkpointLocation` to store all data related to the execution
   - In case of failure or shutdown, it is possible to recover the previous progress and state
-- The command below write data to `demo` Kafka topic.
+- The command below writes data to the `demo` Kafka topic.

 ```python
 df.selectExpr("CAST(key AS STRING)", "CAST(value AS STRING)") \